robidouille/robidouille/raspicam_cv/README.md

 - cvCreateCameraCapture -> raspiCamCvCreateCameraCapture
 - cvQueryFrame -> raspiCamCvQueryFrame
 - cvReleaseCapture -> raspiCamCvReleaseCapture
+- cvGetCaptureProperty -> raspiCamCvGetCaptureProperty

+cvSetCaptureProperty does not currently work.
+Use the `raspiCamCvCreateCameraCapture2` method to specify width, height, framerate, bitrate and monochrome settings.

 ### Credits ###
 RaspiCamCV.c/h is the library source.